open-contracting/kingfisher-process/docs/web.rst

 Web API
 -------

-The web API allows other applications (notably `Kingfisher Scrape <https://kingfisher-scrape.readthedocs.io>`__) to submit data to this tool to store.
+The web API allows other applications (notably `Kingfisher Collect <https://kingfisher-collect.readthedocs.io>`__) to submit data to this tool to store.

 All requests must set an `HTTP Authorization request header <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization>`__ with an authentication type of ``ApiKey``.
 For example::